MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.7.0-release-notes.md

 Credits
 =======

-Thanks to everyone who contributed to this release, especially to Peter Bushnell and all Bitcoin Core developers.
+Thanks to everyone who contributed to this release, especially to Peter Bushnell and all Xep Core developers.